home-assistant/home-assistant.io/source/_components/pizone.markdown

 ## Network settings

 The iZone system uses UDP broadcasts over the local network to find and communicate with iZone devices.
-In order for this to work properly, UDP port  12107 must be able to be broadcasted on, 7005 needs to be listened to for broadcasted messages, and TCP port 80 for HTTP data to the bridge.
-The integration curently listens on `0.0.0.0` and broadcasts to all broadcast IPv4 local addresses, which is not configurable.
+For this to work properly, UDP port  12107 must be able to be broadcasted on, 7005 needs to be listened to for broadcasted messages, and TCP port 80 for HTTP data to the bridge.
+The integration currently listens on `0.0.0.0` and broadcasts to all broadcast IPv4 local addresses, which is not configurable.

 ## Master controller